 “They (first time car buyers) have been careful on spending because of the scare of the Covid third wave.
 We are closely watching the segment as we do expect recovery during the festive season.”

-Furthermore, in line with the rise in sales, the automobile manufacturer has expanded its dealership footprint to 1,000 touchpoints.
+Furthermore, the automobile manufacturer has expanded its dealership footprint to 1,000 touchpoints in line with the rise in sales.

 “We have undertaken a task to expand our dealership network in line with the volume aspiration that we have.
 As on YTD we have opened 1,000 outlets which is up from 800 outlets in FY20.”